Nihaar75858/mern-assignment-frontend/README.md

 3. Ensure the UI state stays consistent with the API responses.
 4. Identify and explain any **design or state-related issues** you notice.

+**Note:** Please ensure your code is well-documented with clear comments explaining your approach and any complex logic.

 ---

 ## Important note